- Cognitive biases can affect your sales.

 So, let’s look at some of the revenue impacting biases that can harm your online business and see whether we can turn them around in your favour.

-The entire world really doesn’t think like you do
+False-consensus Effect: The entire world doesn’t really think like you do

 People who assume that their own beliefs/opinions/values reflect those of society suffer from false-consensus effect bias.
-Everyone hates carousels because they move to quickly before you can read them, everyone closes pop ups without even reading them and so on, for example.
+Everyone hates carousels because they move too quickly before you can read them, everyone closes pop-ups without even reading them and so on, for example.

 But, what they really hate is distracting, poorly executed advertising devices that intrude and deflect them off their scent trail.